BTS: Don’t Bother to Knock

 -

-On March 29th 1951, Monroe attended the 23rd Academy Awards for the first and only time.
+On March 29th 1951, Marilyn Monroe attended the 23rd Academy Awards for the first and only time.
 All About Eve, in which she had played a small part, earned fourteen nominations that year and she had been asked to present Best Sound Recording.
 According to a VOGUE article written by Hayley Maitland, there were 1,800 attendees at the Pantages Theatre that day, located at 6233 Hollywood Boulevard (roughly a half hour away from the hotel she had been living in at the time).
-Mayor Mogens Skot-Hansen of LA and Governor Earl Warren of California were in the audience, and the host was Fred Astaire.
+Mayor Mogens Skot-Hansen of Los Angeles and Governor Earl Warren of California were in the audience, and the host was Fred Astaire.

-In Maitland’s account of the night, Monroe’s chose a gown from Fox’s costume department (most stars of the era did the same, from their own studios).
+In Maitland’s account of the night, Monroe chose a gown from Fox’s costume department (most stars of the era did the same, from their own studios).
 Her’s had been made by Charles LeMaire, who had been awarded, along with Edith Head, Best Costume Design for All About Eve.
 Just before going on, Monroe became upset when she noticed a rip in her dress and refused to go on stage.
 A seamstress arrived to solve the problem and before long, Monroe headed out to make her speech.
 The award she presented was also ultimately won by All About Eve— which had been up against Disney’s Cinderella, among others.

 Fred Astaire, introducing her, made reference to a recent photoshoot she had participated in with the Pittsburgh Pirates baseball team.
 It’s unclear why he mentioned this team, but as an article on The Marilyn Report concludes, “he may have been referring to another baseball team, the Chicago White Sox, whom she had met less than three weeks before.”
 Noted in the same piece, this photoshoot is what caught the eye of Joe DiMaggio— who began pursuing Monroe almost a full year later.

 Zanuck may have refused to drown the production in cash and fanfare (he allocated about $2 million), but he wasn’t particularly interested in sabotaging it either.
 He assigned solid professionals and simply demanded they adhere to a tight schedule.
 Daniel Taradash, who would win an Oscar in 1953 for From Here to Eternity, wrote the screenplay.
 Veteran cinematographer Lucien Ballard was hired to shoot it and respected composer Alfred Newman oversaw the score.
-Producer Julian Blaustein made sure any requests from Zanuck were actioned promptly and the entire story was filmed on the studio lot— where Fox regulars quickly constructed a credible hotel setting.
+Producer Julian Blaustein made sure any requests from Zanuck were actioned promptly and the entire story was filmed on the studio lot— where regulars quickly constructed a credible hotel setting.

 Finally, directing duties fell to Roy Ward Baker.
 An Englishman in his mid-thirties, he had sharpened his skills in the British film industry, working initially on wartime documentaries and later feature films.
 Recently contracted by Fox, Don’t Bother to Knock would be his first wholly American-made picture.